Tag Archives: rainwater catchment

 Turning Fire Into Water: Fire Preparedness through Forest and Watershed Regeneration

-by Giovanni Castaldo, Santa Cruz Permaculture Design Course participant This series of blog posts about Rainwater Harvesting provides an overview of some of the key practices.
-It’s informed and guided by the book Rainwater Harvesting for Drylands and Beyond, one of Brad Lancaster’s approachable and inspiring works.
-As discussed in the prior post in this […]
+This series of blog posts about Rainwater Harvesting is provides an overview of some of the key practices.
+The series is informed and guided by the book Rainwater Harvesting for Drylands and Beyond, Brad Lancaster’s approachable and inspiring work on the topic of rainwater harvesting.
+This is blog post one of three in this series by Giovanni Castaldo.

 Seven people standing and digging a swale in an orchard